Skip to content

 • Daemon Scheduler -- The tick loop that drives autonomous workflow dispatch, capacity management, and completion reconciliation

-• Workflow Runner -- The standalone binary that executes workflow phases by coordinating with the agent runner
+• Workflow Runner -- The standalone workflow-runner plugin path that executes phases and streams results back to Animus

 • State Machines -- Workflow and task state machines, transition rules, and guard conditions